 Mental Health Counselling for Anxiety Related Problems – Available in Wolverhampton & Online

-Anxiety is associated with almost any experience that we perceive (believe) as “dangerous” or “threatening” in some way.
+Anxiety is associated with almost any experience that we perceive (believe) to be “dangerous” or “threatening” in some way.

 This includes those situations that we may have a ‘distorted belief system’ about, as is the case, for example, with people who suffer with Emetophobia – the fear of Vomiting.